Home Privacy Policy Feedback Link to us Site Map Forums

-The syntax for a function is:
+The syntax to create a function in Oracle is:

 CREATE [OR REPLACE] FUNCTION function_name